lokkitbabu/Modular-Autonomous-Logistics-Nodes/MALN-whitepaper.md

 The vehicle layer focuses on small, inexpensive, modular unmanned platforms designed to be expendable and easily repaired or replaced on the battlefield:

-- **Sub-$5K Unit Cost Target:** Leverages 3D printing, COTS parts, and hot-swappable control modules to minimize per-vehicle cost[5].
+- **Sub-$5K Unit Cost Target:** Leverages 3D printing, COTS parts, and hot-swappable control modules to minimize per-vehicle cost.
 - **Modular Construction:** All vehicles use standardized compute stacks, power systems, and sensor interfaces that can be rapidly repaired or swapped by operators with minimal training.
 - **Designed for Attritability:** Acceptance that units may be lost to enemy action, environmental hazards, or operational wear without jeopardizing overall mission success.
 Resilience comes from redundancy and intelligent routing, not from making each platform invulnerable.
 - **Swarm and Redundancy Tactics:** Fleet-level coordination minimizes risk through quantity and flexible rerouting when vehicles are lost, rather than relying on individual platform survivability.